snorkel-team/snorkel/RELEASING.md

 1. Add the new tag to [the Snorkel project on ReadTheDocs](https://readthedocs.org/projects/snorkel),
-    * Trigger a build for master to pull new tags.
+    * Trigger a build for main to pull new tags.
     * Go to the "Versions" tab, and "Activate" the new tag.
     * Go to Admin/Advanced to set this tag as the new default version.
     * In "Overview", make sure a build is triggered: